atc0005/check-mail/README.md

   - if building with custom options (as the provided `Makefile` does)
 - `make`
   - if using the provided `Makefile`
+- `tc-hib/go-winres`
+  - if using the provided `Makefile`
+  - used to generate Windows resource files

 Tested using: